 ii.
-Public comment: All attendees of the public hearing are offered an opportunity to voice their opposition or approval of the proposed rates.
-All comments become part of the permanent minutes of the hearing.
+Public comment: All attendees of the public hearing are offered an opportunity to voice their opposition or approval of the proposed rates, as described in Main Section 6-I. All comments become part of the permanent minutes of the hearing.